maheshahirwar/low-level-design/lld_interview_questions/medium/design_elevator_system/README.md

 # Architecture Overview

-The application follows a layered and modular design.
+The application follows a layered and modular Low-Level Design architecture.

 ---